Multimessenger consistency relations bridging gravitational wave and large scale structure observations: Introduction

 \section{Introduction}

 The detection of gravitational waves (GWs) \cite{LIGOScientific:2016aoc} allows to test general relativity and its possible modifications.
-The effects of modified gravity do not only affect GWs but also other physical phenomena, such as for example large scale structure formation, and is for this reason important to investigate the relation between these different effects.
-We show that the effective field theory of dark energy \cite{Gubitosi:2012hu} allows to derive a theory independent consistency relation between the effective gravitational constant, the gravitational and electromagnetic luminosity distance and the speed of gravitational waves (GW), which generalizes the results obtained in some luminal modified gravity theories.
-We apply the consistency relation to map large scale structure observational constraints on the effective gravitational constant to GW-EMW distance ratio constraints.
+The effects of modified gravity do not only affect GWs but also other physical phenomena, such as for example large scale structure formation, and is for this reason important to investigate the consistency between these different effects.
+Modified gravity theories are often studied assuming some phenomenological ansatzes, however this can sometime lead to a misestimation of the observables \cite{Linder:2016wqw}, and depend on the form of the adopted parametrization.
+For this reason it is important to develop parametrization independent tests of modified gravity, relating directly physical observables.
+This would allow to assess the compatibility with observational data of large classes of theories, without making any assumption about the functions defining them.

+In this paper we show that for different large classes of modified gravity theories the EFT of dark energy \cite{Gubitosi:2012hu} allows to derive consistency relations between the effective gravitational constant, the slip parameter, the gravitational and electromagnetic luminosity distance, the speed of GWs and the sound speed.
+These CRs generalize the results obtained in some luminal modified gravity theories.
+We apply the consistency relations to obtain the GW-EMW distance ratio constraints implied by large scale structure observations, showing that they are consistent with no-brading.